FCUK: Father Chitti Umaa Kaarthik: Plot

 After one year, Kalyani dies in an accident, leaving Chitti's responsibility to Fhani Bhupal.
-A little debate runs between father & son, but their idolization defeats it, and Karthik develops bosom bondage towards Chitti.
+A little debate runs between father and son, but their idolisation defeats it, and Karthik develops bosom bondage towards Chitti.
 One night, when Fhani Bhupal is out of the station, Karthik neglects Chitti as a drunkard, and she collapses out of dehydration.
 Therein, he edgily rushes to the hospital when Uma spots his genuine love for the kid.
 Karthik imparts the entire fact to Uma.
 However, she initially mocks but comprehends after listening to their mutual affection.
 The next day, Uma proceeds to Karthik's house to invite him to her espousal, which makes him gloomy.

 Consequently, Uma is also in a dichotomy because she starts loving Karthik.
 Accordingly, she requests him to accommodate her, and they land at their village.
 Here, Uma poses Karthik as his widower friend and Chitti as his daughter; her family stares suspiciously.
 Since his wife died recently, she guested him home for diversion and to be aware of child-rearing when Karthik gets nearer to them, and they, too, endear him.
 Parallelly, the Ph.D. feels fishy and mistrusts Uma's purity, which calls off the nuptial.
 At this point, Uma's father, Raghavaiah, decides to knit Uma with Karthik and walks with the proposal when the truth breaks out.
 Raghavaiah lambasts Karthik's family, rebukes & slaps Uma, and excludes her.

-Besides, a rift arises between father & son who imputes that he is the cause of all his troubles.
+Besides, a rift arises between father and son who imputes that he is the cause of all his troubles.
 Thus, Fhani Bhupal advances to Raghavaiah with Chitti to plead.
-Karthik is agitated about his father & sister and makes a video on social media to find their whereabouts.
+Karthik is agitated about his father and sister and makes a video on social media to find their whereabouts.
 It goes viral when the media starts its investigation and broadcasts 24/7.
 Before, Fhani Bhupal made a dry run to speak Raghavaiah, which shows pain, remorse, and intimacy.
 Fortuitously, Chitti records and forwards it to the media without her knowledge, which Uma's family views.
 At last, they change their mindset before Fhani Bhupal's arrival and give their acceptance.
-Finally, the movie ends on a happy note with the marriage of Karthik & Uma.
+Finally, the movie ends on a happy note with the marriage of Karthik and Uma.

 Reception

 The film released to mixed reviews from the audience and negative reviews from critics.
 A critic from The Times of India opined that “Overall, despite a good story about that deals with the orthodox nature of society, FCUK fails to make a mark.
 Watch at your own risk!”.
-Telangana Today criticized the film while praising the performance of Raam Karthik.
+Telangana Today criticised the film while praising the performance of Raam Karthik.
 A critic from The New Indian Express wrote that “what we get on screen is just a farcical drama”.